Dogs of desire

 Recent Events

-June 3, 2022 – 7:30pm
+June 9, 2023 – 7:30pm

-At the American Music Festival
+At The 2023 American Music Festival: Convergence

 Dedicated to exploring and celebrating the intersection between the raucous terrain of American popular culture, traditional Western instrumental music, and music traditions from around the world, the Albany Symphony’s 18-member new music ensemble, Dogs of Desire, has commissioned and performed more than 200 new works by America’s most exciting emerging composers.